Who we are

 Using companies to process your information outside the UK

-All countries in the European Economic Area (“EEA”) have similar standards of legal protection for your personal information.
-The personal information that we collect from you may be transferred, and stored, outside the EEA.
-It may also be processed by staff operating outside the EEA who work for us.
+The personal information that we collect from you may be transferred, and stored, outside the UK.
+It may also be processed by staff operating outside the UK who work for us.
 Such staff may be engaged in, among other things, the fulfilment of your order, the processing of your payment details and the provision of support services.
-Where we transfer personal information or share it with others outside the EEA, we will ensure that a similar degree of protection is afforded to it by use of model clauses approved by the European Commission, by transferring to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission or by transferring to third parties who are part of the Privacy Shield.
+Where we transfer personal information or share it with others outside the UK, we will ensure that a similar degree of protection is afforded to it by use of model clauses approved by the European Commission, by transferring to countries that have been deemed to provide an adequate level of protection for personal data or by such other legally approved method.

 How long will we keep it?